microsoft/microsoft-ui-xaml-specs/active/NavigationView/BottomItems/BottomMenuItems.md

 <!-- Option 2: Put these descriptions in the below API Details section,
 with a "///" comment above the member or type. -->

+`public IList<object> FooterMenuItems { get; }`

+Gets the list of objects to be used as navigation items in the footer menu.

+`public object FooterMenuItemsSource { get; set; }`

+Sets or gets the object that represents the navigation items to be used in the footer menu.

 # API Details
 <!-- The exact API, in MIDL3 format (https://docs.microsoft.com/en-us/uwp/midl-3/) -->